lbbduy/ad0-e716-practice-test/questions_and_answers.md

 public function apply()
 {
     $this->moduleDataSetup->getConnection()->startSetup();
-    //The code that you want apply in the patch
+    //The code that you want to apply in the patch
     //Please note, that one patch is responsible only for one setup version
     //So one UpgradeData can consist of few data patches
     $this->moduleDataSetup->getConnection()->endSetup();